 Mix Your Credit Type

-As you progress better in your credit life, make sure you have various types of credit.
+As you progress better in your credit life, ensure you have various types of credit.

 Types of Credit: